Frequently Asked Questions • Akea

 - Does fermenting the ingredients make them easier or more difficult to digest?

-- What is the shelf life of Essentials?
+- What is the shelf life of Akea?

-- Why is Essentials provided in powdered form as opposed to a capsule or liquid?
+- Why is Akea provided in powdered form as opposed to a capsule or liquid?

-- When I mix Essentials with juice, what is the stuff at the bottom/top of the glass?
+- When I mix Akea with juice, what is the stuff at the bottom/top of the glass?

-- Are the probiotics in Essentials coated or protected to survive the hydrochloric acid in the stomach?
+- Are the probiotics in Akea coated or protected to survive the hydrochloric acid in the stomach?
 I heard that stomach acid can kill probiotics.

-- The probiotics, enzymes and minerals in Essentials are not labeled as organic.
+- The probiotics, enzymes and minerals in Akea are not labeled as organic.
 How are they obtained?

-- What is the source of the probiotics that are included in Akea Essentials?
+- What is the source of the probiotics that are included in Akea?

-- How do the probiotics in Akea Essentials stay alive?
+- How do the probiotics in Akea stay alive?

 - How can the probiotics stay alive being exposed to heat during shipping and over a long period of time, considering a two year shelf life?